Overview

 Challenges Faced by Resunga Municipality

 Despite its rich cultural heritage and potential for economic development, Resunga Municipality faces several challenges.
-One of the main challenges is the lack of infrastructure, particularly in rural areas.
-Many roads and bridges are in poor condition, making it difficult to transport goods and people, and hindering the growth of businesses.
+One of the primary challenges is the inadequate infrastructure, particularly in rural areas.
+Many roads and bridges are in poor condition, making it difficult to transport goods and people and hindering business growth.

 Another challenge is the limited access to education and healthcare.
 Although there are several schools and health facilities in Resunga, many are poorly equipped and lack trained personnel.
 This has led to high levels of illiteracy and poor health outcomes, particularly among women and children.